 Unfortunately it is not common practice for a child care service to cap the number of people on their wait lists and most will accept anyone who fills in the application form and pays the fee.

-The CEO of KU Children's Services one of NSW's largest community child care service providers, says providers do not cap their wait lists as most parents list with more than one service and the wait lists are an unreliable indication of who is likely to actually need a spot.
+The CEO of KU Children's Services, one of NSW's largest community child care service providers, Ms Christine Legg, says providers do not cap their wait lists as most parents list with more than one service and the wait lists are an unreliable indication of who is likely to actually need a spot.

 "We don't usually close off our wait list, however in areas of high need where we do have long wait lists, we inform families if they are unlikely to gain a place for their child at the time they indicate they will need it.
 In this situation families can choose to stay on the wait list and put their child's name on other wait lists,” said Ms Legg.

-- Start your planning early, putting your child's name on a wait list at least 12 months before you need care will maximise your chances of securing a spot where you want it when you need it.
+- Start your planning early, putting your child's name on a wait list at least 12 months before you need care.
+This will maximise your chances of securing a spot where you want it and when you need it.

 - If you know you definitely need a spot for your child by a certain age then ensure you are on multiple wait lists.